wp-plugins/philantro/readme.txt

 == Description ==

 Philantro is the all-inclusive donation platform for lean nonprofits.
 Our plugin for WordPress adds the required javascript snippet to integrate the Philantro donation platform.
-Accept donations securely, sales event tickets, track donation and more.
+Accept donations securely, sell event tickets, track donations/donors and more.
 The Philantro plugin requires the organization to be registered with Philantro.

 = Nonprofits Grow with Philantro =